-For systems where no diagnostics are used, Category B and 1, faults need to be eliminated using inherently safe design techniques.
+For systems with no diagnostics, i.e., Category B and 1, faults need to be eliminated using inherently safe design techniques, particularly through the use of well-tried components and over-dimensioning.
 Care needs to be taken when classifying components as “well-tried” versus using a fault exclusion, as components that might normally be considered “well-tried” might not meet those requirements in every application.
-[2, Annex A], Validation tools for mechanical systems, discusses the concepts of “Basic Safety Principles”, “Well-Tried Safety Principles”, and “Well-tried components”.
+[2, Annex A], Validation tools for mechanical systems, discusses the concepts of “Basic Safety Principles,” “Well-Tried Safety Principles,” and “Well-tried components.”
 [2, Annex A] also provides examples of faults and relevant fault exclusion criteria.
 There are similar Annexes that cover pneumatic systems [2, Annex B], hydraulic systems [2, Annex C], and electrical systems [2, Annex D].

 For systems where diagnostics are part of the design, i.e., Category 2, 3, and 4, the fault lists are used to evaluate the diagnostic coverage (DC) of the test systems.
 Depending on the architecture, certain levels of DC are required to meet the relevant PL, see [1, Fig. 5].
-The fault lists are starting point for the determination of DC, and are an input into the hardware and software designs.
-All of the dangerous detectable faults must be covered by the diagnostics, and the DC must be high enough to meet the PLr for the safety function.
+The fault lists are the starting point for determining DC.
+The values from the lists are inputs for the hardware and software designs.
+The diagnostics must cover all dangerous detectable faults, and the DC must be high enough to meet the PLr for the safety function.

-The fault lists and fault exclusions are used in the Validation portion of this process as well.
+The fault lists and exclusions are also used in the Validation portion of this process.
 At the start of the Validation process flowchart [2, Fig. 1], you can see how the fault lists and the criteria used for fault exclusion are used as inputs to the validation plan.

 contains tables similar to Table A.4 for: